 What does the average Canadian look like when it comes to money?
 How do they handle money?
 How do they spend money?
 How do they save money?

 What are some of the average things Canadians do with their money?
-The average Canadian wage earner makes $52,600; in Alberta that’s $59,900.
+The average Canadian wage earner makes $52,600; in Alberta, that’s $59,900.
 The average house value in Calgary is $431,000.
 The average mortgage balance in Alberta is $225,000.
 The average debt owed (excluding mortgages) in Calgary by individuals is nearly $29,000.
-82% of all vehicles on the road are financed – meaning 8 out of 10 cars you drive beside on your way to work are not owned by the driver.
+82% of all vehicles on the road are financed – meaning 8 out of 10 cars around you on your way to work are not owned by the driver.
 If we were to break it down, the average Canadian owes $1.68 for every $1.00 of disposable income they have.